Gli Invasori (1961)

 Directed by anyone interesting?
 Mario Bava - one of the most popular Euro-cult directors who directed everything from Spaghetti Westerns (Savage Gringo (1966)) to crime films (Rabid Dogs (1974)) but is best known for his horror movies.

-Any violence/gore?
+Any gore or violence ?
 Plenty of violence, and some bloody and surprisingly shocking death scenes.

 The DVD